jrblevin/markdown-mode/README.md

     `markdown-mode` as well as `gfm-mode`.

-  * `markdown-hide-urls` - Determines whether URL and reference labels are hidden for inline and reference links (default: `t`).
+  * `markdown-hide-urls` - Determines whether URL and reference labels are hidden for inline and reference links (default: `nil`).
-    By default, inline links will appear in the buffer as `[link](∞)` instead of
+    When non-nil, inline links will appear in the buffer as `[link](∞)` instead of
     `[link](http://perhaps.a/very/long/url/)`.
 To change the
     placeholder (composition) character used, set the variable